markpub/markpub/docs/MarkPub Quickstart.md

  - when completed the website is available at:
   <https://YourGitHubAccountName.github.io/myDocumentCollection>

-For Netlify deployment, MarkPub provides a `netlify.toml` configuration file automatically during initialization.
-You can use this to deploy your site on Netlify instead of GitHub Pages.
+**Web-publish using Netlify**: For Netlify deployment, MarkPub installs a `netlify.toml` configuration file during initialization.
+You can use this to web-publish your site using [Netlify](https://netlify.app), instead of GitHub Pages.

 ### Configuration
 Edit `.markpub/markpub.yaml` to change: